RaineyMisty/PittCS1652-Project3-RaineyMisty/README.md

   - The node are repeatedly sending heartbeat message to all neighbors
   - If receiving heartbeat echo message, that means the node is alive
     - This case means, if this node is dead before, then it means it start.
-    - But this case we don't need to flooding, because a new started node will send lsa packet to flooding
+    - ~~But this case we don't need to flooding, because a new started node will send lsa packet to flooding~~
+    - The neighbor need to tell the world, that its neighbor is awake!
   - If one neighbor died, then we need to flooding
     - All the neighbors of the dead node will start to flooding
     1. This node will delete the edge to the dead node